Roundup Rodeo BBQ Review (A Fun But Expensive Meal for Toy Story Fans)

 - BBQ Chicken

 As far as the platter, we had no issues with anything we received.
 Our favorite items among us were the beef brisket and the grilled sausage.
+I was surprised to find that I enjoyed the sausage more than anything else we tried.
+Well, except for those fried pickles.

 Additionally, plant-based diners are served Trixie’s Plant-Based Trio, which includes the following: